 Le Pianate originates from a family with a strong bond with its land and its products.
-After the endless moments spent in the amazing Umbria region, Andrea Trulli’s family had the urge not to let this marvellous region remain just a place to chill out.
+After the endless moments spent in the amazing Umbria region, Andrea Trulli’s family had the urge not to let this marvelous region remain just a place to chill out.

 They wanted it to be their second home.
 A place where they could express their passions linked to a unique territory rich in traditions.
 So Andrea and his family decided to buy a 17ac piece of land located in the heart of Umbria in 2007.
 It was just above the small village of Castelbuono, a fraction of the municipality of Bevagna, an amazing medieval hamlet.
 They spent some years studying the territory, its climate, and the right way to proceed following their heart and mind.
 Then in 2013 they decided to turn their idea into something real: planting a vineyard and increasing the number of olive trees that were already there.